Accredited researchers can now access secure datasets from participating data centres across the UK through the SafePod Network

 A SafePod has many features including a door control access system, CCTV, a researcher area for the analysis of datasets, a secure service area, wheelchair accessibility and height-adjustable desk.

 The SafePod at Nottingham is one of the first to be installed nationally.
-A total of 25 SafePods are expected to be part of the SafePod Network.
+By 2022, a total of 25 SafePods are expected to be part of the SafePod Network.

-The SafePod Network is expected to go live summer 2021 with access to the following data centres:
+The SafePod Network went live on 23 August 2021, with access to the following data centres:

 - Office for National Statistics